-If your business has put work into the Essential Eight, this note is the calm version of what that means.
+If your business has put work into the Essential Eight, this note sets out what the change means in practice.

 What stays the same